mileskesser/cs406/README.md

 Before you begin, ensure you have Homebrew and Node installed.
 If you do, skip to step 3, otherwise follow install instructions below:

 ### 1. Homebrew
-If you don’t have it installed, follow these steps:

 - **Install Homebrew:**
   In your terminal run: